Perceptual Adversarial Networks for Image-to-Image Transformation: Abstract

 \section{Abstract}

-In this paper, we propose a principled Perceptual Adversarial Networks (PAN) for image-to-image transformation tasks.
-Unlike existing application-specific algorithms, PAN provides a generic framework of learning mapping relationship between paired images (Fig.~\ref{Demo}), such as mapping a rainy image to its de-rained counterpart, object edges to its photo, semantic labels to a scenes image, \etc. The proposed PAN consists of two feed-forward convolutional neural networks (CNNs), the image transformation network $T$ and the discriminative network $D$.
-Through combining the generative adversarial loss and the proposed perceptual adversarial loss, these two networks can be trained alternately to solve image-to-image transformation tasks.
-Among them, the hidden layers and output of the discriminative network $D$ are upgraded to continually and automatically discover the discrepancy between the transformed image and the corresponding ground-truth.
-Simultaneously, the image transformation network $T$ is trained to minimize the discrepancy explored by the discriminative network $D$.
-Through the adversarial training process, the image transformation network $T$ will continually narrow the gap between transformed images and ground-truth images.
-Experiments evaluated on several image-to-image transformation tasks (\eg, image de-raining, image inpainting, \etc.) show that the proposed PAN outperforms many related state-of-the-art methods.
+In this paper, we propose Perceptual Adversarial Networks (PAN) for image-to-image transformations.
+Different from existing application driven algorithms, PAN provides a generic framework of learning to map from input images to desired images (Fig.~\ref{Demo}), such as a rainy image to its de-rained counterpart, object edges to photos, semantic labels to a scenes image,~\etc. The proposed PAN consists of two feed-forward convolutional neural networks (CNNs): the image transformation network $T$ and the discriminative network $D$.
+Besides the generative adversarial loss widely used in GANs, we propose the perceptual adversarial loss, which undergoes an adversarial training process between the image transformation network $T$ and the hidden layers of the discriminative network $D$.
+The hidden layers and the output of the discriminative network $D$ are upgraded to constantly and automatically discover the discrepancy between the transformed image and the corresponding ground-truth, while the image transformation network $T$ is trained to minimize the discrepancy explored by the discriminative network $D$.
+Through integrating the generative adversarial loss and the perceptual adversarial loss, $D$ and $T$ can be trained alternately to solve image-to-image transformation tasks.
+Experiments evaluated on several image-to-image transformation tasks (\eg, image de-raining, image inpainting, \etc) demonstrate the effectiveness of the proposed PAN and its advantages over many existing works.